Skip to main content

 00:01:14:25 – 00:01:44:24

-And a final note of housekeeping.
+And a final note about housekeeping.
 This webinar is being recorded.
 Business leaders today are facing extraordinary challenges from inflation, the great resignation, economic uncertainty, disruption, just to name a few.
-So how can executives move their business forward amid this constant change and ambiguity?
+So, how can executives move their business forward amid this constant change and ambiguity?
 Well, that’s what we’re here to discuss today.
-And joining us is Michelle Mahoney from Daggerwing Group and Ranjit Gulati of Harvard Business School.
+And joining us is Michelle Mahony from Dagger Wing Group and Ranjay Gulati of Harvard Business School.

 00:01:44:26 – 00:02:17:13

-Ron J. Gulati is the Paul Ah Lawrence MBA class of 1942, professor of business administration and the former unit, head of the Organizational Behavior Unit at Harvard Business School.
+Ranjay Gulati is the Paul R. Lawrence MBA class of 1942, professor of business administration and the former unit head of the Organizational Behavior Unit at Harvard Business School.
 He is an expert on leadership strategy and organizational issues in firms, and his recent work explores leadership and strategic challenges for building high growth organizations in turbulent markets.
-Michelle Mahoney is managing partner of Daggewing Group, a global change consultancy.
+Michelle Mahony is managing partner of Dagger Wing Group, a global change consultancy.

 00:02:17:15 – 00:02:49:21